-Your IP address has a lot of information about you like your location, websites you visit, and operating browser (plus much more).
-When using a VPN, your IP address is masked with the VPN provider's IP address which protects your identity from snoopers.
-So if your original IP leaks then what’s the point of having a VPN?
+Your IP address has a lot of information about you, like your location, websites you visit, and operating browser (plus much more).
+When using a VPN, your IP address is masked with the VPN provider's IP address, protecting your identity from snoopers.

-While most VPN providers promise to protect your original IP address, in reality, it's not the case.
-To test the status of your IP address go to our IP address test.
+While most VPN providers promise to protect your original IP address, it's not the case.
+To test the status of your IP address, go to our IP address test.

-Note that it is necessary to test your VPN for IP address leaks when the VPN connection is active and when it is reconnecting to the internet.
+Note that it is necessary to test your VPN for IP address leaks when the VPN connection is active and reconnects to the internet.
 Most VPNs will leak your IP address while reconnecting to the internet.

 So here are the steps you can take to test your VPN for leaks during reconnecting:

 - Stay connected to your VPN and disconnect the internet (turn off WIFI or unplug the Ethernet cable)